Toyama Japan Travel Guide

 Japan can seem expensive, but with smart planning, you can tailor your budget.
 This section breaks down currency and cost considerations.

-The official currency is the Japanese Yen (JPY, ¥).
-Major credit cards (Visa, MasterCard, Amex, JCB) are widely accepted in larger hotels, big stores, and many restaurants.
+The official currency is japanese Culture Yen (JPY, ¥).
+Major credit cards (Visa, MasterCard, Amex, JCB) are widely valid in bigger hotels, department stores, and many restaurants.
 Cash remains important for smaller shops, automated retail machines, local eateries, and some traditional guesthouses.

 Estimates exclude major long-distance travel.
 Costs vary based on choices.